Cold sesame noodle salad is a delicious and easy Asian side dish recipe, perfect for potlucks, summer picnics, or a light meal on its own.

 But once I finally get some, I’m in heaven.
 It’s light, it’s refreshing, and so so flavorful.

 The dressing for this cold sesame noodle salad is quick and uses a few kitchen staples.
 You will need soy sauce, sesame oil, ground ginger, garlic, sesame seeds and rice vinegar.
 I usually find the rice vinegar in the Asian foods aisle of my grocery store or at my local Asian market.
 But if you cannot find any, distilled vinegar would work in a pinch.

 And it’s not just me that loves it, Kellan loves it too.

-And if a salad can please both an adult and a toddler.
+And if a simple salad recipe like cold sesame noodles can please both an adult and a toddler?
 Well that, my friends, is what we call a win.

 Cook noodles according to package directions.
 Drain and run under cool water.
 Let drain again.